 Updated: Patent due dates extended

-The United States Patent and Trademark Office (USPTO) has issued a further notice addressing the coronavirus outbreak for patent applicants and owners affected by COVID-19.
+The United States Patent and Trademark Office (USPTO) has issued a further notice on May 27, 2020, addressing the coronavirus outbreak for patent applicants and owners affected by COVID-19.

-The USPTO has announced extensions to the time allowed to file certain patent and trademark-related documents and to pay certain required fees.
-These actions are an exercise of temporary authority provided to the USPTO by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) signed by President Trump on March 27.
+The USPTO has announced extensions to the time allowed to file certain patent-related documents and to pay certain required fees.
+These actions are an exercise of temporary authority provided to the USPTO by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) signed by President Trump on March 27, 2020.

 Feel free to reach out to Leber IP Law to discuss specific situations with regard to your patent or trademark application and any relief afforded by the USPTO notice for your situation.